 The Consequences of Faking Your Reviews

-Some businesses write fake reviews to improve their reputation and drum up business.
+Some companies write fake reviews in an effort to improve their reputation and drum up new business.

 Often referred to as review “astroturfing,” this is the practice of preparing or disseminating a fake review that a reasonable consumer would believe to be a neutral, third-party testimonial.